-In common with many charitable organizations, the Organization derives revenue from contributions from the public, the completeness of which is not susceptible to satisfactory audit verification.
-Accordingly, verification of this revenue was limited to the amounts recorded in the records of the Organization.
-Therefore, we were not able to determine whether any adjustments might be necessary to contributions and fundraising, excess of revenue over expenses, and cash flows for the years ended December 31, 2020 and 2019, current assets at December 31, 2020 and 2019, and net assets as at January 1, 2020 and 2019 and December 31, 2020 and 2019.
-Our audit opinion on the financial statements for the year ended December 31, 2019 was modified accordingly because of the possible effects of this limitation in scope.
+In common with many not-for-profit organizations, the Organization derives revenue from contributions and fundraising from the public the completeness of which is not susceptible to satisfactory audit verification.
+Accordingly, verification of these revenues was limited to the amounts recorded in the records of the Organization.
+Therefore, we were not able to determine whether any adjustments might be necessary to fundraising revenue, excess of revenues over expenses, and cash flows from operations for the years ended December 31, 2021 and 2020, current assets as at December 31, 2021 and 2020, and net assets as at January 1 and December 31 for both the 2021 and 2020 years.
+Our audit opinion on the financial statements for the year ended December 31, 2020 was modified accordingly because of the possible effects of this limitation in scope.